envycontent/haiku-user-manual/content/add-a-news-item-to-the-homepage-slideshow.rst

    :align: center

-You will find the news item in either:
+You will find the news item either:

 #.
-The list of recent items if it was added recently, or
+In the list of recent items if it was added recently, or
 #.
-Search for the item by title.
+By searching for the item by title.

 .. image:: images/add-a-news-item-to-the-homepage-slideshow/76af62e5-1483-421b-9ad2-72ae3d9ee584.png
    :alt: